Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Who decides the system architecture of a product developed using Scrum?

 - [ ] The Architect chosen by the Scrum Team.
-- [ ] The software architect assigned to the Scrum Team.
+- [ ] The Software Architect assigned to the Scrum Team.
 - [x] The Developers with input from the Scrum Team and others.
 - [ ] The Chief Architect.